k5cents/k5/README.md

 The goal of ‘k5’ is to offer miscellaneous quality of life functions used by [Kiernan Nicholls](https://github.com/kiernann) during interactive programming.
-Many of the functions offer simple changes to bring commonly used functions more in line with the [tidyverse](https://www.tidyverse.org/) style.
+Many of the functions simply to bring commonly used functions more in line with the [tidyverse](https://www.tidyverse.org/) style.

 ## Installation